title: "Build an NFT marketplace" authors: "Benjamin Fuentes (Marigold)" last_update: date: 22 May 2024

 cd app

 This application contains basic navigation and the ability to connect to wallets.
-For a tutorial that includes connecting to wallets, see Build your first app on Tezos.
+For a tutorial that includes connecting to wallets, see Build a simple web application.

 Because Taqueria automatically keeps track of your deployed contract, the application automatically accesses the contract and shows that there are no NFTs in it yet.
 The application looks like this:

-The starter NFT marketplace application, showing no NFTs and a button to connect to wallets
+The starter NFT marketplace application is showing no NFTs and a button to connect to wallets

 Adding a mint page